 Why is payment fraud particularly a threat during the winter holidays?

-At Christmas, fraudsters don’t rest, quite the contrary.
-Vacations, remote work, tax season: the holidays season puts a lot of pressure on finance departments.
+At Christmas, fraudsters don’t rest—quite the contrary.
+Vacations, remote work, tax season: the holiday season puts a lot of pressure on finance departments.
 They have to juggle many priorities, often with fewer staff members.
-That’s were fraudsters come into play: by taking advantage of security loopholes and overwhelmed finance teams.
+That’s where fraudsters come into play: by taking advantage of security loopholes and overwhelmed finance teams.
 Unfortunately, finance departments easily miss out on red flags and can be victims of fraud in no time.

 Attacks multiply at this time of year, and the damage caused – both financial and human – can be devastating.
 Corporations need to strengthen their internal control processes, without neglecting awareness and training.